 Whether it’s naming a resume file or cover letter, using dashes or underlines, or capitalization questions, this guide has the answers on how to save resumes and cover letters.

-Listing MS Office skills on a resume in 2019 feels a bit like writing you can use a mobile phone:
+Listing MS Office skills on a resume feels a bit like writing you can use a mobile phone:

 But if you’re proficient in Microsoft Office, putting “MS Excel” at the top of your resume skills list is not enough.

 Hiring managers want evidence.

 That’s why you need to know how to list and describe your skills like an MOS Master.

 - A list of Microsoft Office skills program-by-program.

 - How to describe Microsoft Office skills on a resume to prove you’re a pro MS user.